 Distribution of Provider Relief Funds, Crisis Stabilization Passes

 “Today, we move one step closer to improving how justice-involved people receive mental health and substance use disorder treatment… On behalf of the National Council, I thank Sens.
 Cornyn (R-TX) and Blumenthal (D-CT), as well as Reps.
 Trone (D-MD), Rutherford (R-FL), Dean (D-PA), Reschenthaler (R-PA), Scanlon (D-PA), and Armstrong (R-ND) for continuing to prioritize improving mental health and substance use disorder treatment for vulnerable people during the COVID-19 pandemic.
 We are grateful to lawmakers in both chambers for tirelessly working together to successfully pass the strongest possible bill.
 Once signed, this bill will have an immediate impact in communities across the country.
-We look forward to it becoming law.” – Chuck Ingoglia, President and CEO, National Council for Behavioral Health, on the passage of the Crisis Stabilization and Community Reentry Act.
+We look forward to it becoming law.” – Chuck Ingoglia, President and CEO, National Council for Mental Wellbeing, on the passage of the Crisis Stabilization and Community Reentry Act.

 Congress Passes Crisis Stabilization